STI up 1.27% as economic data shows signs of 2021 recovery

-SINGAPORE (THE BUSINESS TIMES) - Singapore shares ended in positive territory on Monday as economic data provided a glimpse of recovery next year.
+Singapore shares ended in positive territory yesterday as economic data provided a glimpse of recovery next year.

 The Straits Times Index (STI) ended the day at 2,848.78 points, up 35.77 points or 1.27 per cent.